 Behavior of Kyphosis in Adults

-A lesion that heals with fibrous or fibro-osseous healing it may progresses further.
+A lesion that heals with fibrous or fibro-osseous healing it may progress further.

 Behavior of Kyphosis in Children